MuhammadYaqoob-pixel/MuhammadYaqoob-pixel/README.md

 - 👋 Hi, I’m @MuhammadYaqoob-pixel
 - 👀 I’m interested in data science& web development,

-- 🌱 I’m currently learning  C++ web & app development
+- 🌱 I’m currently learning  C++ html CSS java.
 - 💞️ I’m looking to collaborate on I’m looking to collaborate on a coding project related to AI.
 - 📫 How to reach me myaqoobbrohi467@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like coding.

 <!---
 MuhammadYaqoob-pixel/MuhammadYaqoob-pixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.